Torment Is Trying to Be Perfect

 Dear Father,

 Though I am not an overt hypocrite, there are certain individuals and situations where I want to impress or be impressive.
 When I do this, I obscure the work of the Savior in me.
 Help me to rest in this singular truth: I am perfect in Him, and I do not need to perform for others.
 Make this prayer practically real to me, Father.
 Change me from the inside out.
 Transform me by the power of the gospel.
 May that which saved me also sanctify me.
-Help me to have satisfaction in you alone.
+Help me to be satisfied with you alone.

 Thank you.